I don't build tools. I build pipelines that hand you the answer.

 There's a version of Tuesday I'm working toward where I wake up, make coffee, and just build the next thing.

 No alarm.
 No commute.
-Just the next project.
+Just the next pipeline.

 Modryn Studio is the bet I'm making to get there.